MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/audience-profile.md

 - **Estimate the size of your audience** <br> Know the general size of your target audience so that you can choose the right tools and methods to reach them.
 For example, some live event options have a maximum capacity of 25,000 people.
 - **Understand where your audience usually gets information** <br> It's best to meet users in apps they are already using to get work done.
 For example, if your audience is frontline workers who generally use Microsoft Teams, you'll want to make sure your communication will be shared and can be viewed in Teams.
 - **Learn more about how your target audience typically communicates** <br> Some audiences will not be able to attend a live event or watch an event recording so alternative communication methods will be needed.
 For example, if your audience is remote workers who primarily get news in SharePoint, you may decide to only post news in SharePoint and then promote news in Yammer and Teams for the rest of the organization.
-- **Target specific audiences using Microsoft 365 groups** <br> Organize your audience into Microsoft 365 groups.
+- **Target specific audiences using Microsoft 365 groups** <br> Organize your audience into Microsoft 365 Groups.
 Users are likely to be in more than one group.
 This will make it much easier to send email messages and use tools like audience targeting in SharePoint.